moderndatacompany/dataos.info/docs/resources/policy.md

                   individual’s age falls under a defined bucket, it is replaced with the lowest value of the bucket.
             ```

-    1. [Resource meta section](#resource-meta-section) within a manifest file comprises metadata attributes universally applicable to all [Resource-types](/resources/types_of_dataos_resources/).
-To learn more about how to configure attributes within this section, refer to the link: [Attributes of Resource meta section](/resources/resource_attributes/).

-    2. [Policy-specific section](#policy-specific-section) within a manifest file comprises attributes specific to the Policy Resource.
-This section is different for Access and Data Policy .To learn more about how to configure attributes of Policy-specific section, refer to the link: [Attributes of Policy manifest](/resources/policy/manifest_attributes/).

 The Policy manifest file is structurally comprised of the following sections: